SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **map-optimization**

   | If ``true``, re-writes the incredibly inefficient Vanilla Map code.
-  | This yields enormous performance enhancements when using many maps, but has a tiny chance of breaking mods that invasively modify Vanilla.It is strongly reccomended to keep this on, unless explicitly advised otherwise by a Sponge developer
+  | This yields enormous performance enhancements when using many maps,
+  | but has a tiny chance of breaking mods that invasively modify Vanilla.
+  | It is strongly reccomended to keep this on, unless explicitly advised otherwise by a Sponge developer
   | **Type:** ``boolean``
   | **Default:** ``true``
   |